Common B2B demand generation questions

 How do you improve B2B campaigns for better results?

 Test audience segments, messaging angles, and content formats rather than just creative elements.
 A/B test account lists, industry focus, and pain point messaging for bigger performance gains.
 Most gains come from targeting and positioning.
-Test who you target and which problems you lead with.
+Test who you target and which problems you lead with, not just which banner color converts better.

 What's a good cost per opportunity for B2B marketing?